-Amazon files protest of Pentagon’s JEDI cloud award
+Amazon files paperwork for protest of Pentagon’s JEDI cloud award

 Amazon Web Services has filed paperwork to protest the Pentagon’s decision to award its Joint Enterprise Defense Infrastructure cloud contract to Microsoft, AWS CEO Andy Jassy said at a company meeting Nov.
 14.

 A source inside the company said the paperwork was filed last Friday.
-An Amazon spokesperson confirmed Federal Times’ reporting.
+An Amazon spokesperson confirmed Federal Times’ reporting, adding that it was filed with the U.S. Court of Federal Claims.

 In a video obtained by Federal Times, Jassy said at an all-hands meeting with Amazon Worldwide that the company was going to “push the government to shine a light on what really happened.”